Introduction

 Not All Mutual Funds Perform the Same

-But your financial life doesn’t stay the same: - expenses change
+Start SIP, ignore everything, but your financial life doesn’t stay the same:

 - goals change